jasonkneen/appc-npm/README.md

 ```

 ## Update
-Run the command again to update the packaged installer, update the version (for components like Alloy widgets) and add missing files to copy.
+Run the command again to update the packaged installer and update the `package.json`'s version (for modules and widgets) and list of files to ignore or unzip by the installer.
+It will not overwrite any other changes you made to the `package.json`.

 ```
 $ appc-npm widget